Craigmillar Castle Park

 Public Programme of Events and Activities

 We hope our public programme offers something for everyone.
 From magical woodland walks, family forest festivals, nature walks and well being and conservation activities.
-Our programme of event can be accessed below and demonstrate the wide array of wonderful activities that ELGT organise in Craigmillar Castle Park.
+You can view our Autumn 24 programme by clicking here.
+It has a wide array of wonderful activities that ELGT organise in Craigmillar Castle Park.
 We have regular themed nature walks, larger community celebration events and conservation and crafts groups.
-To find out about events and activities follow our facebook page
+To find out about events and activities follow our instagram or facebook page.

 Magical Woodlands Walks

 Hundreds of people have attended our Magical Woodlands walk in Craigmillar Castle Park.
 The walks are delivered by Rowanbank Environmental and Arts Education which aims to entertain, inform and educate children about environmental issues colourful stories with trapeze, song, dance and storytelling.
-We hope to bring another of these fantastic events to the park in Summer 2024.
+Our next woodland walk is on Saturday 21st of September as part of the Edinburgh 900 celebrations.

 “Incredible spectacle today.
 My 3 year old daughter and 5 year old niece were captivated.
 I had to pretty much drag then away from the castle and the woods at the end because they wanted to just keep retelling and adding to the story.
 Amazing job.
 Thank you!”